Decoding 14/25 as a Decimal: A full breakdown

 Converting fractions to decimals offers several advantages:

-• Easier Comparisons: Comparing decimals is often simpler than comparing fractions with different denominators.
-For example, comparing 0.56 to another decimal is easier than comparing 14/25 to another fraction.
+- Easier Comparisons: Comparing decimals is often simpler than comparing fractions with different denominators.
+To give you an idea, comparing 0.56 to another decimal is easier than comparing 14/25 to another fraction.

 Further Exploration: Repeating and Terminating Decimals

 14/25 is an example of a fraction that results in a terminating decimal (0.56).
-However, fractions like 1/3 (which equals 0.3333...) result in repeating decimals.
+Still, fractions like 1/3 (which equals 0.3333...) result in repeating decimals.
 The ability of a fraction to convert to a terminating decimal depends on the prime factorization of its denominator.
-If the denominator's prime factorization contains only 2s and/or 5s (factors of 10), the decimal will terminate.
+So if the denominator's prime factorization contains only 2s and/or 5s (factors of 10), the decimal will terminate.
 Otherwise, it will repeat.

 Frequently Asked Questions (FAQ)